DErDYAST1R/dataptr-injector/README.md

 ( Normal Mapper Will Not Work, Neither will KdMapper or Manual Mapping due to NMI Updates, Refer to NtLoad Mapping using GDRV)

 -> https://github.com/DErDYAST1R/GDRVMapper

+[ This project was initially developed to be used with a valid MPN & Digicert Certificate, Made for public use now.
+With new memory API it will work ]